 Root canal: Most of the time, immense pain is followed by your dentist recommending a root canal.
 When a tissue inside or under your tooth is infected, it causes severe pain.
 Dentists then deaden the nerve and remove the tissue to get rid of the pain.
 The doctor will numb an area of the patient's mouth before the procedure which means they will not feel any pain during the process.

 Braces: Braces are used to correct crooked teeth and make them straighter as they are easier to take care of and considered healthy.
-Most practices today are leaning towards the use of Invisalign instead of braces.
+Most practices today are leaning towards the use of Invisalign (transparent, plastic form of dental braces) instead of braces.

 Dentures: Dentures are used to replace lost teeth in a more natural-looking manner and are usually removable.

-Other procedures like Extractions, Veneers, Crowns, Bonding, and so on.
+Other procedures include Extractions, Veneers, Crowns, and Bonding etc.